Zhongbf/typora/英文/Peppa Pig 第一季.md

 Dinosaur.
 A dinosaur!
 Sliiy George.
 He always says “dinosaur” for everything!

-well it just so ==happens== that I do have a dinosaur shaped ice-lolly.
+well it just so ==happens== that I do have a dinosaur shaped ice-lolly.（happens有碰巧的意思，名词+shaped = 什么形状的）

 George, you should eat your  ice-lolly before it ==melts==.

 George loves his dinosaur ice-lolly so much, he doesn’t want to eat it.
 Thank you, Ms. Rabbit!

 Enjoy the weather!
-George, I really think you should ear your ice-lolly before it melts adn falls on the ground.
+George, I really think you should ear your ice-lolly before it melts and falls on the ground.

 Oh, dear!
 George’s dinosaur ice lolly has melted and fallen on the ground.
 Never mind, George.